Organwolf/100-days-of-code/log.md

 }
 ```

 I've also touched css animations today.
+Learning more about animating with css was one of my goals during my 100 days.
 The syntax is pretty straigh forward but still a bit unfamiliar.
 Here is the code for my animation of the unchosen elements:

 ```css
 hp-chooser.chosen > *:not(.chosen) {